-We invite both theoretical submissions that explore the relationship between neoliberalism and language education as well as empirical submissions (e.g. case studies) that focus on the effects of neoliberalism in specific contexts impacting L2 and TESOL/ESL teachers and learners.
-These contexts may range from the scale of a single language classroomK-12, university, adult education; second language, foreign language, heritage languageto the scale of national or international language policies.
-Articles in this special issue, therefore, might explore:
+This special issue will include theoretical, empirical, as well as pedagogically focused articles that explore the critical potentials of symbolic competence in relationship to L2 and TESOL/ESL researchers, teachers, and learners.
+Contexts may range from the scale of a single language classroom--K-12, university, adult education; second language, foreign language, heritage language--to the scale of national or international language learning contexts.
+Articles in this issue might explore the following:

 1. Theory: How can symbolic competence be further theorized?
 What do current or emerging theorizations add to existing understandings of such notions as multilingualism/multiculturalism in applied linguistics and second language acquisition in an era of globalization?;